whl1729/read/computer/js/professional/01_what_is_js.md

 - The different versions of ECMAScript are defined as **editions**.

 - The 1st edition, 1997
-  - The first edition of ECMA-262 was essentially the same as Netscape’s JavaScript 1.1 but with all references to browser-specific code removed and a few minor changes:
+  - The first edition of ECMA-262 was essentially the same as Netscape's JavaScript 1.1 but with all references to browser-specific code removed and a few minor changes:
     ECMA-262 required support for the Unicode standard (to support multiple languages) and that objects be platform-independent.

 - The 2nd edition, 1998